African military systems (1800–1900): Effectiveness of the Ashanti

 Some British commentary draws a sharp contrast between Ashanti fighting qualities and the shakiness and unreliability of the coastal kingdoms, ostensible allies of the British.
 At Amoaful, one combat post-mortem pays tribute to the Ashanti commander: "The great Chief Amanquatia was among the killed.
 Admirable skill was shown in the position selected by Amanquatia, and the determination and generalship he displayed in the defence fully bore out his great reputation as an able tactician and gallant soldier."

 While the numbers fielded and weaponry compared unfavorably to the mass armies and industrial output of contemporary Europe, the Ashanti were a strong regional power, that did relatively well until confronted by the most advanced technology of a major world power in the latter half of the 19th century.
 As one Western historian observes:

 "From 1807 to 1900, Asante armies fought numerous small and large battles against the British.
 In several of these they were the clear victors, the only West African army to defeat a European army in more than one engagement."

-Resistance to colonial expansion: Samori and Abd el-Kader
+Resistance to colonial expansion: Samori and Emir Abdelkader

-The policies of Samori Ture of Mali and Guinea and Abd el-Kader of Algeria illustrate how African states were expanding internally, while fighting foreign invasions.
+The policies of Samori Ture of Mali and Guinea and Emir Abdelkader of Algeria illustrate how African states were expanding internally, while fighting foreign invasions.
 Both adapted to modern arms in performing these tasks.